eclipse01-oe/Onboard_Collections/frontEnd/README.md

 todo list:

-- design the details page []
+- design the details page [✔️]
 - work on the add to cart button and page []
-- work on the favorite button and page[]
+- work on the favorite button and page []
 - work on the tracking page []
 - work on the notification page []
 - move to github []